 - Tempeh – made with soybeans usually.
 It’s a “meat alternative”.
 You can use it in stir-fry’s, bake it, fry it, steam it, BBQ it.
 Some even crumble it and use it in soups or chili.

-- Miso – used in Asian foods, one of the most popular uses is making a simple miso soup.
+- Miso – used in Asian foods, one of the most popular uses is making a simple bowl of miso soup.

 - Sauerkraut – made from cabbage.
 Popular in German food.